uw-dims/trident-training-manual/docs/source/index.rst

 Trident Training Manual v |release|
 ===================================

-..
-TODO: Fix this underline, which probably doesn't match the title line length.

 This document serves as a training guide for people using a Trident user portal system.
 This includes management of the Trident server by systems administrators, creating and